When is Sex Education season 3 released on Netflix? Latest news, rumours and cast

 Here's everything we know about what season three has in store for Moordale's puberty-stricken secondary school students

+School is out for the summer as COVID-19 has delayed production on school-set comedy drama Sex Education, starring Asa Butterfield.

+However, current plans could see filming for season three (which was due to take place from April 2020) pushed back to August – which would mean an only relatively short delay compared to some projects – although Butterfield has suggested that the number of (ahem) intimate scenes in the show could pose a problem due to social distancing guidelines.

-Sex Education has won over a legion of fans with its charming coming-of-age story, in which awkward teen Otis Milburn (Asa Butterfield) teams up with his savvy classmate to give sex advice to pupils at their school.
+Sex Education has won over a legion of fans with its charming coming-of-age story, in which awkward teen Otis Milburn (Butterfield) teams up with his savvy classmate to give sex advice to pupils at their school.

-It’s a novel concept that allows for some outrageous humour as well as occasionally sage wisdom about embracing who you are, not to mention the central love story between Otis and Maeve (Emma Mackey) which is really well executed.
+It’s a novel concept that allows for some outrageous humour as well as occasionally sage wisdom about embracing who you are, not to mention the central love story between Otis and his wise-cracking friend Maeve (Emma Mackey).

-For proof, look no further than just how furious people were when their relationship was put in peril at the climax of season two, when Isaac showed his selfish side in an attempt to have Maeve to himself.
+For proof of the pairing’s popularity, look no further than just how furious people were when their relationship was put in peril at the climax of season two, when Isaac showed his selfish side in an attempt to have Maeve to himself.

 No doubt viewers will be hankering for answers about what happens next, so it’s lucky that Sex Education has indeed been renewed for a third season, although the coronavirus pandemic has affected the show’s filming schedule.